MJP-76/homeassistant-config/README.md

 # homeassistant-config
-This is my hopefully current Home Assistant config
+This should be my 'mostly' up to date Home Assistant config

 I will try to update on a regular basis but as more and more config moves to integrations and are setup/configured via the GUI I will be relying on backups for recovery rather than GitHub